joaquinlom/react-native-wikitude-sdk/README.md

 # React Native Wikitude Bridge

 # Introduction
 This is a React Native bridge module for [Wikitude](https://www.wikitude.com/) which provides a simple integration to the Wikitude AR SDK.
-At the moment, the module only supports loading AR experiences from Wikitude Studio URLs.
-These can be local or online locations.
-You would normally export the files from Wikitude Studio and then host them in a directory somewhere yourself.
-Point your app to that URL and it should load your project.

 # PERMISSIONS